Moutoussamy/BankCustomersChurnPred/README.md

 Encoding of:

 - The gender (1: Male;0: female)
 - Geography.
-As Mentioned above, I will merge spain and french costumers (0: Spain + France; 1: Germany)
+As Mentioned above, I will merge spain and french customers (0: Spain + France; 1: Germany)
-- for the active members, I will change the coding for -1 when the costumers is an aactive member.
+- for the active members, I will change the coding for -1 when the customers is an aactive member.

 ## Scaling the continuous descriptors